Jingtian1989/toyweb/README.md

 ##	Implementation Details

-now that i implement only "GET" method, and distinguish dynamic request from uri with "cgi-bin".
+now that i only implement "GET" method, and distinguish dynamic request from uri with "cgi-bin".

+##	How To Use It

+gcc it and then enjoy it.